Pitch Wars MG 2021 Wish List!

 What I look for in a MS is good bones.
 This means elements that I feel are compelling and go together with a character I care about.
 Then we can rearrange and expand elements where needed.
 I’m very good with the big picture, structure, and how the emotional arc weaves in with the external arc.
 Though I’ve been called a plot wizard (thanks, Joy McCullough!), it’s always in service to the character arc, to make sure readers get that emotional catharsis they want in the end.

-#OwnVoices: Like most of us in kidlit, I’m passionate about supporting diverse voices.
+Like most of us in kidlit, I’m passionate about supporting diverse voices.
 Personally, I have experience with mental health, autism, weight and eating disorders, and physical disability.
-I've also worked with many authors from other traditionally marginalized communities.
-Basically, I’m 100% open to working with any #OwnVoices writer.
+I've also worked with POC and LGBTQ authors and others from traditionally marginalized communities.

-Contemporary: I like a story with a lot of heart.
+I like a story with both humor and heart.
 If an author can make me laugh and cry, I’m in!
-Think: Pie in the Sky by Remy Lai, The Parker Inheritance by Varian Johnson, Cursed by Karol Ruth Silverstein, Heretics Anonymous by Katie Henry, and Planet Earth is Blue by Nicole Panteleakos (which technically is “historical,” but I’m in denial).
+Think: Pie in the Sky by Remy Lai, The Parker Inheritance by Varian Johnson, and Cursed by Karol Ruth Silverstein.

-Graphic Novels: I've written a GN script, and I first got serious about writing by working on screenplays and stage plays, which use similar formats to GNs.
-I’m not sure I’m qualified to help someone who is an author/illustrator, but I’d love to help someone with a GN text.
+I've written a GN script, and I first got serious about writing by working on screenplays and stage plays, which use similar formats to GNs.

 Other Interests: 80s!
 Cons and heists!
 Memoir!

-Historical: Though I read significantly more contemporary and near-future novels, I am interested in historical stories from 1950 - 2010.
-(Yep, for MG readers, 2010 is basically historical and I'm old and how have I not crumpled to dust yet?)
-I was in NYC during Sept.
-11, so I have a very personal interest in MSs that deal with that in particular.
+Though I read significantly more contemporary and near-future novels, I am interested in historical stories from 1980 - 2010.
+(Yep, for MG readers, 2010 is historical.)
+Think Planet Earth is Blue by Nicole Panteleakos.

 A few things specifically I am NOT interested in: